GoogleCloudPlatform/apigee-samples/llm-circuit-breaking/docs/cloudshell-tutorial.md

 * Set the <walkthrough-editor-select-regex filePath="llm-circuit-breaking/env.sh" regex="REGION_P1_TO_SET">REGION_P1</walkthrough-editor-select-regex>.
 The region used as Primary tenancy bucket.
 * Set the <walkthrough-editor-select-regex filePath="llm-circuit-breaking/env.sh" regex="REGION_P2_TO_SET">REGION_P2</walkthrough-editor-select-regex>.
 The region used as Secondary tenancy bucket.
 * Set the <walkthrough-editor-select-regex filePath="llm-circuit-breaking/env.sh" regex="APIGEE_HOST_TO_SET">APIGEE_HOST</walkthrough-editor-select-regex> of your Apigee instance.
 For example, `my-test.nip.io`.
 * Set the <walkthrough-editor-select-regex filePath="llm-circuit-breaking/env.sh" regex="APIGEE_ENV_TO_SET">APIGEE_ENV</walkthrough-editor-select-regex> to the deploy the sample Apigee artifacts.
-For exanple, `dev-env`.
+For example, `dev-env`.

 ### 2. Set environment variables